-Carthage awards one full-tuition and two $22,000 per year Business Scholarships each year to incoming students.
+Carthage awards two full-tuition per year Business Scholarships each year to incoming students.
 These scholarships are awarded to students who demonstrate ability in business, and are renewable for four years.

 With a first-class learning center, expert faculty, and a prime location in the heart of the Milwaukee-Chicago business corridor, Carthage offers students an unequaled experience in learning business principles.
 Students choose a specific major in business while studying a common foundation in accounting, economics, functional business areas, and management.

 The annual Business Scholarship Competition takes place in February.
 If selected to compete, candidates will be invited to the virtual competition where they will take a comprehensive examination, have candid discussions with Carthage business students, and hear alumni share experiences and insights regarding their time as a Carthage business student.